 Does Your App Need To Offer A Service To Stay Relevant?
 7 Experts Weigh In

 With shortening attention spans, specifically on the mobile device, appreneurs are struggling to get more mind space.
-In the fight for survival, one can see the app ecosystem moving towards offering a service along with the native app.
+In the fight for survival, one can see app ideas moving towards offering a service along with the native app.

 Think Uber, an online-offline app experience or Postmates that also fulfils the customers needs offline.